‘House Of Gucci’: It’s A Legacy Worth Killing For Starring Lady Gaga & Adam Driver By Director Ridley Scott - News Break

 ‘House Of Gucci’: It’s A Legacy Worth Killing For Starring Lady Gaga & Adam Driver By Director Ridley Scott

-“I don’t consider myself to be a particularly ethical person, but I am fair,” Lady Gaga says as Patrizia Reggiani.
-It’s the first trailer for Ridley Scott‘s upcoming drama, “House of Gucci,” and that line tells you a lot.
+“I don’t consider myself to be a particularly ethical person, but I am fair,” Lady Gaga says as Patrizia Reggiani, in the first trailer for Ridley Scott‘s upcoming drama, “House of Gucci.”
 Co-starring Adam Driver as Maurizio Gucci, “House of Gucci” is about a legacy worth killing for.
 It’s.
-Inspired by the shocking true story of the family empire behind the Italian fashion house of Gucci.www.imdb.com
+Inspired by the shocking true story of the family empire behind the Italian fashion house of Gucci.
+Spanning three decades of love, betrayal, decadence, revenge, and ultimately murder, we see what a name means, what it’s worth, and how far a family will go for control.theplaylist.net

 Comments / 0